getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 As a theme is just a site, you can simply use `gutenberg serve` and make changes to your theme, with live reloading working as expected.

 Make sure to commit every directory (including `content`) in order for other people to be able to build the theme from your repository.

 ### Caveat

-Please note that [include paths](https://tera.netlify.com/docs/templates/#include) can only be used in used in normal templates.
+Please note that [include paths](https://tera.netlify.com/docs/templates/#include) can only be used in normal templates.
 Theme templates should use [macros](https://tera.netlify.com/docs/templates/#macros) instead.

 ## Submitting a theme to the gallery